Grow your readership by embedding our API into your website.

 We compile our dictionaries from creative commons sources and follow the terms of their licences (typically CC-BY-SA) and the terms and conditions of the websites from which we downloaded the source material.

-So far, we are using material from the Wikimedia Foundation: Wiktionary, Wikipedia and their non-English equivalents, and CC-CEDICT which is hosted by MDBG.
+So far, we are using material from the Wikimedia Foundation: Wiktionary, Wikipedia and their non-English equivalents, CC-CEDICT which is hosted by MDBG and VNEDICT from Paul Denisowski.

 Next to every definition we give a link to the online source so the reader can go there directly for additional information on the headword.
 This also meets the requirement in Wikimedia’s terms and conditions to credit their contributors for their work on that page.